This gluten free lemon cake is layered with delicious lemon curd and cream cheese frosting between each layer, perfect for any special occasion.

 Use the toothpick test to see if your cake is baked through.
 Insert a toothpick into the middle of the cake.
 If it comes back clean, your cake is done baking.
 If there are crumbs or batter on your toothpick, bake it longer.

-Can you use a different size baking pan for this gluten free cake recipe?
+Can you use a different size baking pan for this recipe?

 You can use any size cake pan, depending on how many people you are serving.
 This recipe can also make: